-The Uyghur Human Rights Protection Act (UHRPA), which seeks to pressure China to cease its mass internment, surveillance, and repression of its mostly Muslim Uyghur population, recently was approved by both houses of the U.S. Congress and subsequently signed by President Donald Trump.
+The Uyghur Human Rights Policy Act (UHRPA), which seeks to pressure China to cease its mass internment, surveillance, and repression of its mostly Muslim Uyghur population, recently was approved by both houses of the U.S. Congress and subsequently signed by President Donald Trump.
 The bill, passed concurrently with China’s attempts to challenge the United States on several strategic fronts, marks an important first step in confronting Beijing for its actions against its Uyghur population, though alone it is unlikely to change China’s behavior both due to geopolitical factors and the extent of the actions stipulated by the bill itself.
 Furthermore, the bill’s authority internationally is weakened by revelations appearing the day of the bill’s signing from former National Security Advisor John Bolton that Trump had allegedly offered Xi Jinping his personal approval of the mass internment camps for purported Muslim extremists in the Uyghur homeland in the summer of 2019.
 Despite these unfortunate mixed messages from the administration, the bill does signal Washington’s willingness to make Uyghurs’ rights a part of its policy toward Beijing, and it initiates some important actions by the U.S. government that can be built upon by a more grassroots and international effort to hold China to account.

 In the past year, it has been frequently suggested that the United States and China are already engaged in the initial stages of a new Cold War.
 Many will assume, and China asserts, that the UHRPA is merely a component of this intensifying geopolitical conflict.
 Some supporters of this bill, which originated in 2018, see it as a geopolitical tool, but it also has widespread support among idealists who have been among the biggest champions for its adoption since its development began in 2018.